tremor-rs/tremor-www-docs/course/overview/index.md

 ![Request Response based Event Flow](./assets/linked_bidirectional.png)

-- Enables bridging, load balancing and routing RPC protocols
+- Enables bridging, load balancing and routing RPC protocols.
-- Allows request and response flows to be implemented in event logic
+- Allows request and response flows to be implemented in event logic.
-- Allows service control and data abstractions to be adapted to event logic
+- Allows service control and data abstractions to be adapted to event logic.

 ---